SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 - **Include paths.** Match the URL path of the folder you want to ground on, relative to the document library — `/teched`, not `/Shared%20Documents/teched`.
 - **Pipeline created but no documents.** Almost always means the include path is too narrow.
 Test with no include path first; once replication works, narrow it down.

-### SAP Build Work Zone
+### 2.4 SAP Build Work Zone

-#### Provision SAP Build Work Zone, Advanced Edition
+#### 2.4 a) Provision SAP Build Work Zone, Advanced Edition

 Document Grounding is available in SAP Build Work Zone, advanced edition across all plans.
 Provision the tenant if you don't already have one.

 - Follow the [Onboarding to SAP Build Work Zone, advanced edition | SAP Help Portal](https://help.sap.com/docs/build-work-zone-advanced-edition/sap-build-work-zone-advanced-edition/onboarding-to-sap-build-work-zone-advanced-edition) guide.
 - The community post [SAP Build Work Zone: advanced edition — step-by-step configuration | SAP Community](https://community.sap.com/t5/technology-blog-posts-by-members/sap-build-workzone-advanced-edition-step-by-step-configuration/ba-p/13548498) covers the same ground with screenshots and may be easier to follow on a first pass.

-#### Enable Document Grounding on the Work Zone Tenant
+#### 2.4 b) Enable Document Grounding on the Work Zone Tenant

 Once the Work Zone tenant is up, enable Document Grounding so AI Core can ingest its content, and collect the OAuth credentials AI Core will use to read it.

 - Follow [Integration With Document Grounding | SAP Help Portal](https://help.sap.com/docs/build-work-zone-advanced-edition/sap-build-work-zone-advanced-edition/integration-with-document-grounding).
 - The community blog [Joule — Document Grounding with SAP Build Work Zone, advanced edition | SAP Community](https://community.sap.com/t5/technology-blog-posts-by-sap/joule-document-grounding-with-sap-build-work-zone-advanced-edition-rag/ba-p/14260070) walks through the same enablement end-to-end.

-> **Note:** Stop after **Step 3** of the community blog. **Step 4: Use an Existing Joule Subaccount or Create a New One to Set Up Document Grounding** is replaced by the AI Core Document Grounding setup in the next section of this guide — the Destination Service and SAP Joule for Consultants Console steps later on perform the equivalent integration for SAP Joule for Consultants.
+> **Note:** Stop after **Step 3** of the community blog. **Step 4: Use an Existing Joule Subaccount or Create a New One to Set Up Document Grounding** is replaced by the AI Core Document Grounding setup in the [AI Core Document Grounding](#3-ai-core-document-grounding) section of this guide — the Destination Service and SAP Joule for Consultants Console steps later on perform the equivalent integration for SAP Joule for Consultants.

-#### Upload Documents to Work Zone
+#### 2.4 c) Upload Documents to Work Zone

 - In the Work Zone workspace configured for Document Grounding, upload your documents to the workspace folder.
 - Download the sample file [Test_document--Heliotrope_Fabricator.pdf](assets/Test_document--Heliotrope_Fabricator.pdf?raw=true).
 You can append `--Work-Zone` to the filename (e.g., `Test_document--Heliotrope_Fabricator--Work-Zone.pdf`) to mark which storage backend the copy belongs to.

-The Bruno and AI Launchpad subsections in the next section consume the following Work Zone credentials, which you collected during the Document Grounding enablement above:
+The Bruno and AI Launchpad subsections in the [AI Core Document Grounding](#3-ai-core-document-grounding) section consume the following Work Zone credentials, which you collected during the Document Grounding enablement above:

 - `DWS_URL` — the URL of the Work Zone tenant.
 - `OAuthClient_Key` — the OAuth client key.
 - `OAuthClient_Secret` — the OAuth client secret.

-#### Support
+#### 2.4 d) Support

 Issues specific to the Work Zone side of this setup — Document Grounding capability, OAuth configuration, content not appearing in the workspace folder — belong to support component `EP-WZ-STA`.
 Issues with the AI Core pipeline that reads from Work Zone (indexing, embeddings, pipeline status) belong under `CA-ML-RAGE`.
-The [Support](#support) section later in the next section has the full breakdown.
+The [Support](#35-support) subsection later in the next section has the full breakdown.

-## AI Core Document Grounding
+## 3. AI Core Document Grounding

+### 3.1 AI Core Document Grounding - Overview

-### What AI Core Document Grounding Does
+#### 3.1 a) What AI Core Document Grounding Does

 SAP AI Core Document Grounding reads documents from a data repository, chunks them, generates embeddings, and stores them in a vector index.
 SAP Joule for Consultants queries that index at runtime to ground its answers in your organization's own content.

 > **Note:** For a conceptual introduction to what happens inside that pipeline — vector embeddings, the SAP HANA Cloud vector engine, and how data ingestion, orchestration, and retrieval fit together in the Generative AI Hub — see the [Analyzing Document Grounding in Generative AI Hub | SAP Learning](https://learning.sap.com/courses/using-advance-ai-techniques-with-sap-s-generative-ai-hub/analyzing-document-grounding-in-generative-ai-hub) lesson.
 It is theoretical background, not setup instructions, and complements the hands-on subsections that follow.

-### What the Rest of This Section Covers
+#### 3.1 b) What the Rest of This Section Covers

 The next subsections walk through the setup of SAP AI Core Document Grounding.
 The instructions in both the Bruno and AI Launchpad subsections use the Object Store as the example data repository:

-- **[AI Core instance creation](#ai-core-instance-creation)** — provision SAP AI Core with the `extended` plan via the AI Core booster, and download the service key.
+- **[AI Core instance creation](#32-ai-core-instance-creation)** — provision SAP AI Core with the `extended` plan via the AI Core booster, and download the service key.
-- **[Create the Document Grounding Pipeline](#create-the-document-grounding-pipeline)** — create the resource group, generic secret, and pipeline.
-You can do this either through the REST API with Bruno or through the AI Launchpad UI.
+- **[AI Core Document Grounding with Bruno](#33-ai-core-document-grounding-with-bruno)** — create the resource group, generic secret, and pipeline through the REST API using an importable Bruno collection.
+- **[AI Core Document Grounding with AI Launchpad](#34-ai-core-document-grounding-with-ai-launchpad)** — an alternative path that performs the same setup through a UI instead of the REST API.
-- **[Support](#support-1)** — where to open tickets when something goes wrong.
+- **[Support](#35-support)** — where to open tickets when something goes wrong.

-> **Note:** The Bruno and AI Launchpad options are two interchangeable paths to the same outcome.
+> **Note:** The Bruno and AI Launchpad subsections are two interchangeable paths to the same outcome.
 Bruno is a free, open-source API client; SAP AI Launchpad is an alternative UI-driven route that requires a paid subscription.

-### Pricing
+#### 3.1 c) Pricing

 SAP AI Core offers a free plan, but Document Grounding requires the `extended` plan, which is a paid subscription.
 Charges accrue per document indexed and per token retrieved, and are billed separately from SAP Joule for Consultants.
 Review the pricing before subscribing: